masud-abdulkadir/masud-abdulkadir/README.md

 - 👀 I’m interested in Bitcoin
 - 🌱 I’m currently learning Rust.
-- 💞️ I’m looking to collaborate on Bitcoin projects, or projects that look to integrate Bitcoin into the project.
+- 💞️ I’m looking to collaborate on Bitcoin projects, or projects that look to integrate Bitcoin into the project e.g. [Nostr](https://github.com/nostr-protocol/nostr)/[Cashu](https://github.com/cashubtc).
 - 📫 How to reach me email me masudabdulkadir@outlook.com